 Most people know that dairy products provide our bodies with a great source of calcium, which is important for building and maintaining strong bones.
-What they may not be aware of is how many other essential nutrients dairy provides us with that have important functions in our body:
+What they may not be aware of is how many other essential nutrients dairy provides us with.
+These have important functions in our body.
+Let’s look at some of the other lesser-known dairy nutrients:

 - Vitamin A (eye health)